Blog

 By Kerry Gibbs

-January 24, 2024
+24 January 2024

 If you’re providing a service or supplying a product, you must have the correct contracts in place.
+In this post, we’re focussing on Shareholder Agreements.

 This blog post, authored by Kerry Gibbs, a Contract Law Expert at BEB Contract and Legal Services, sheds some more light on Shareholder Agreements and why they are important for Limited Companies.